Ron Edwards (Adept Press)

-The game actively encourages roleplaying by penalizing routine or particularly foolhardy actions whilst rewarding particularly flavorful descriptions, quips, plot-advancing courses of action and clever tactics.
-These modifiers are essential to beating the odds in Sorcerer, thereby giving the players a realistic incentive to think on their feet and preserving the atmosphere of the game.
+The game actively encourages roleplaying by penalizing routine or particularly foolhardy actions whilst rewarding particularly flavorful descriptions of an action, quips, plot-advancing courses of action and clever tactics.
+These modifiers are essential to beating the odds in Sorcerer, thereby giving the players an incentive to think on their feet and preserving the atmosphere of the game.
 To put it simple, if you want to be good at the game, you have to be clever and you have to roleplay.
 Somehow this method of incentivizing desirable behavior would fall by the wayside in later storygames, being replaced with, as is so often the case, nothing.
-The game actually goes so far as to hardcode penalizing petty, obstructive actions into the game, which is useless, since petty, obstructive actions are often indicative of deep-seated problems and therefore little removed from a stern talking too or even removal from the game in question.
+The game actually goes so far as to hardcode penalizing petty, obstructive actions into the game, which is useless, since petty, obstructive actions are often indicative of deep-seated problems and therefore best resolved via a stern talking too or even removal from the game in question.
 Giving people an ingame penalty for all but the lightest cases is rather pointless.

-There is another bizarre postmodernist design decision in that Sorcerer does not seem to believe in any sort of overarching standard of ability.
+There is another bizarre postmodernist design decision; Sorcerer doesn’t seem to believe in any sort of universal standard of ability.
 All difficulty is relative to the creature that attempts to overcome it.
 The number of dice you must roll to perform a feat is based solely on the GM’s arbitration on whether or not the feat would be difficult for that particular character and is always set against a fraction or multiple of the character’s ability scores.
 There is no fixed difficulty in dice in Sorcerer, beyond the trivial (automatic success) and the impossible (automatic failure).

 A last crucial mechanic of Sorcerer is that failure or success CARRIES OVER into the next roll, meaning situations tend to snowball pretty quickly.
-The number of successes which you achieve in one action carry over in the form of extra dice on your next action.
+The number of successes which you achieve in one action are added to your dice pool for the next roll.
 Edwards is pretty vague on when it applies, just that it applies a lot “…any action in which the first roll conceivably affects the success of the second.”